maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="usraexp"></a>
 ### `USR`(*aexp*)

-`USR` is one common method that BASIC interpreters used to call machine language code, the other being `CALL` and `SYSTEM`.
+`USR` is one common method that BASIC interpreters used to call machine language code, the others being `CALL` and `SYSTEM`.
 The difference between `CALL` and `USR` is that `USR` expects a return value to be left in a particular location in memory, and the function returns that value.
 Thus if one uses `A=USR(1000)` to call a routine that returns the status of the fire button on a joystick, `A` will be set to that value.

 In RetroBASIC, `USR` always returns zero.